NygenAnalytics/CyteType/README.md

 The CyteType API provides access to some chosen LLM providers by default.
 Users can choose to provide their own LLM models and model providers.
-Many models can be provided simultaneously and then they will be used iteratively for each of the clusters.
+Many models can be provided simultaneously, and then they will be used iteratively for each of the clusters.

 ```python
 adata = annotator.run(